About the Rural Power Coalition

 In the meantime, please fill out this interest form.

-• The RPC recently had a big win when Congress included substantial funding & support for RECs in the Inflation Reduction Act.
+• The RPC had a big win when Congress included substantial funding & support for RECs in the Inflation Reduction Act.

 IRA is the biggest investment into rural communities we’ve seen in a long time thanks to the inclusion of rural electric cooperative-focused provisions.
 As a coalition working to elevate rural communities as leaders of a just and clean energy transition, we applaud these necessary investments into rural electric cooperatives and member-owners.